 My blog primarily focused on freelance writing and my journey starting a business.
 I was learning something new and wanted to share it on my blog.
 It wasn't until a year so later that my audience grew and I started coaching and also created a course called, Write Your Way to Your First $1k.

-During the following year, I gave up coaching as it was too time consuming along with my client work and created a new blog, Twins Mommy.
+During the following year, I gave up coaching as it was too time-consuming along with my client work and created a new blog, Twins Mommy.

 This is a blog to help other moms become mompreneurs.
 I share tips to grow your blog traffic, email list and income.
 I monetize Twins Mommy with affiliate income and course income.
-I currently have two courses, Ready Set Blog for Traffic and Ready Set MailChimp for Bloggers.

 How many kiddos do you have?
 How do you balance your blogging and mom life?